 Review of Catchment Action NSW funding to Local Land Services

-The Office of Environment and Heritage appointed the Natural Resources Commission (the Commission) to carry out a mid-term review of Local Land Services’ delivery of Catchment Action NSW funding in 2014-15.
+The then Office of Environment and Heritage appointed the Commission to carry out a mid-term review of Local Land Services’ delivery of Catchment Action NSW funding in 2014-15.

 - Local Land Services are delivering projects that align with a broad interpretation of the funding themes under the agreement - biodiversity conservation, threatened species, Aboriginal cultural heritage and native vegetation management